onqtam/headjack/src/digital_footprint.md

 <img src="images/multidimensionality_cropped.png">

+Even Substack is transitioning to [something like Twitter](https://on.substack.com/p/introducing-notes) but it is built around email for accounts - we can do better.

 > "Social networks do best when they tap into one of the seven deadly sins.
 Facebook is ego.
 Zynga is sloth.
 LinkedIn is greed." - [Reid Hoffman](https://www.azquotes.com/quote/134480), LinkedIn founder

 !!!
 A single identity network is all 8 at the same time.